kathy-doan/Network-Design/Phase 4/DesignFile.md

 to recover from ACK loss.
 Which in Go-Back-N is very little thanks to cumulative ACK.

 ![alt text](./plots/completionvError3trial.png)
+The plot above shows the performance of Go-Back-N protocol with sliding window of 10.
+The ACK bit loss and ACK loss result in the same performance times due to the simulated loss method.
+Data bit error and Data loss are similar in performance times but not as close together as
+ACK errors.
 ![alt text](./plots/retransverror3trials.png)
+This plot shows the retransmissions for each mode.
+Modes 1, 2, and 4 do not trigger retransmission.
+For mode one this is expected, but for modes 2 and 4 with ACK loss the reason there is no triggered retransmission is that Go-Back-N uses cumulative ACK.
+An ACK can go missing or get corrupted, as long as an ACK comes in after before the timer expires it will continue transmitting fresh packets.
 ![alt text](./plots/throughputverror3trial.png)
+Here we see the throughput for each mode, as error increases the throughput slows down for modes
+<br> 2-5.